awslabs/kubeflow-manifests/website/content/en/docs/deployment/rds-s3/guide.md

             {{< /tabpane >}}

 ### 2.2.2 S3 Setup
+   1. Export values:
+      ```bash
+      export S3_BUCKET="<your s3 bucket name>"
+      export MINIO_SERVICE_HOST=s3.amazonaws.com
+      ```
 As of Kubeflow 1.7, there are two options to configure Amazon S3 as an artifact store for pipelines.
 Choose one of the following options:
   >  Note: IRSA is only supported in KFPv1, if you plan to use KFPv2, choose the IAM User option.
 IRSA support for KFPv2 will be added in the next release.
+   -  Option 1 - IRSA (Recommended): Follow [Configure using IRSA](#2221-configure-using-irsa)
+   -  Option 2 - IAM User (Deprecated): Follow [Configure using IAM User](#2222-configure-using-iam-user)

+   ### 2.2.2.1 Configure using IRSA

-   -  Option 1 - IRSA (Recommended): IAM Role for Service Account (IRSA) which allows the use of AWS IAM permission boundaries at the Kubernetes pod level.
+IAM Role for Service Account (IRSA) which allows the use of AWS IAM permission boundaries at the Kubernetes pod level.
 A Kubernetes service account (SA) is associated with an IAM role with a role policy that scopes the IAM permissions (e.g. S3 read/write access, etc.).
 When a pod in the SA namespace is annotated with the SA name, EKS injects the IAM role ARN and a token is used to get the credentials so that the pod can make requests to AWS services within the scope of the role policy associated with the IRSA.
 For more information, see [Amazon EKS IAM roles for service accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

-   - Option 2 - IAM User(Deprecated):
-      [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_cliwpsapi) with permissions to get bucket locations and allow read and write access to objects in an S3 bucket where you want to store the Kubeflow artifacts.
-Take note of the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY of the IAM user that you created to use in the following step, which will be referenced as `minio_aws_access_key_id` and `minio_aws_secret_access_key` respectively.

-   1. Export values:
-      ```bash
-      export S3_BUCKET="<your s3 bucket name>"
-      export MINIO_SERVICE_HOST=s3.amazonaws.com
-      ```

-   ### 2.2.2.1 [IRSA] IRSA Roles

-1. Create and Configure IRSA Roles:
+1. Create and Configure IAM Roles:

       1. An OIDC provider must exist for your cluster to use IRSA.
 Create an OIDC provider and associate it with your EKS cluster by running the following command if your cluster doesn’t already have one:
          ```bash